venturaEffect/the_consciousness_ai/README.md

    2. Obey human orders unless conflicting with First Law
    3. Self-preservation unless conflicting with First/Second Laws

-   What's interesting is how ethical behavior seems to emerge naturally through emotional learning.

 5. **Narrative Foundation**

    We're using LLaMA 3.3 for consciousness development, with dynamic fine-tuning through LoRA and carefully controlled adaptation mechanisms.

 6. **Enhanced Memory Systems**

-   We're currently using Pinecone as our primary vector store - it's managed and scales well.
+   We're with Pinecone as our primary vector store - it's managed and scales well.
 If you need lower latency or more control over infrastructure, FAISS or Milvus are solid alternatives.

 ### Memory Indexing